If your child is not in school, learning is not taking place. If your child is absent we ask you to telephone the school before 8:30 am.

 - Pre-Warn Letter: This will be sent out if we see frequent and/or irregular patterns of absence.
 This is our way of alerting you to the fact that your child’s attendance is starting to become a concern.
 We may stop authorising your child’s absence without medical evidence.

-- Home Visit: Attendance staff or the Head of Year will visit pupils at home when there is a concern for a child’s attendance, or if no contact has been made to state why the child is absent from school.
+- Home Visit: Attendance staff, Mentors or Heads of Year will visit pupils at home when there is a concern for a child’s attendance, or if no contact has been made to state why the child is absent from school.

 - Attendance Panel: You and your child may be invited to a Governor’s Attendance Panel, to discuss reasons for absence, the impact of poor attendance on attainment and ways to move forward and support your child to improving their attendance and attainment.